abhishek-kumar-code/Redfish_Public/Specification.md

 URIs, as described in [RFC3986](#RFC3986), may also contain a query (?query) and a frag (#frag) components.
 Queries are addressed in the clause [Query Parameters](#query-parameters).
 Fragments (frag) shall be ignored by the server when used as the URI for submitting an operation.

 If a property in a response is a reference to another property within a resource, the "URI Fragment Identifier Representation" format as specified in [RFC6901](#RFC6901) shall be used.
 If the property is defined as a [reference property](#reference-properties) within the schema, the fragment shall reference a valid [resource identifier](#resource-identifier-property).
-For example, the following fragment identifies a property at index 0 of the Fan array within the resource /redfish/v1/Chassis/MultiBladeEncl/Thermal:
+For example, the following fragment identifies a property at index 0 of the Fans array within the resource /redfish/v1/Chassis/MultiBladeEncl/Thermal:
 ~~~json
 {
     "@odata.id": "/redfish/v1/Chassis/MultiBladeEncl/Thermal#/Fans/0"